ChevronETC/TeaSeis.jl/README.md

 ```

-To loop over all frames in a datset of arbitrary dimension, TeaSeis.jl provides an iterator-type API:
+To loop over all frames in a dataset of arbitrary dimension, TeaSeis.jl provides an iterator-type API:

 ```julia